ABOUT THE WALL PRODUCT RATING PROGRAM

 - September 24, 2020: The CRRC Board of Directors approved the Wall Rating Program

-- November 12, 2020: The CRRC Board of Directors will appoint members to the Wall Rating Program Committee (WRPC).
+- November 12, 2020: The CRRC Board of Directors approved the roster of appointed members to the Wall Rating Program Committee (WRPC).

 - Early 2022: The anticipated launch of the Wall Rating Program